 At SCGSAH, students and faculty engage in rich, lively dialogue around course content and a variety of instructional resources.
 Materials for classes and library circulation are carefully selected to support the educational goals and objectives established by the school's Board of Directors.
 Students and their families are empowered to request alternative assignments if/when necessary.
-Faculty routinely accommodate such requests respectfully and confidentially.
+Faculty routinely accommodate such requests respectfully and confidentially, and library staff will also work with students and faculty to acquire and provide students with alternative assignments as needed to achieve learning outcomes and curricular goals.
 In the event of a more formal challenge to instructional materials in the classroom or in our library collection, the following Board policy guides the process.

-The Board of Directors of the SCGSAH subscribes in principle to the statements of policy on library philosophy as expressed in the American Library Association's Library Bill of Rights No duly selected learning resources whose appropriateness is challenged shall be removed from the school (library or curriculum) until written notification by the Dean in concurrence with the recommendations of a review committee or upon formal action of the President when a recommendation of a review committee is appealed.
+The Board of Directors of the SCGSAH subscribes in principle to the statements of policy on library philosophy as expressed in the American Library Association's Library Bill of Rights.
+No duly selected learning resources whose appropriateness is challenged shall be removed from the school (library or curriculum) until written notification by the Dean in concurrence with the recommendations of a review committee or upon formal action of the President when a recommendation of a review committee is appealed.